 The Vikings looked like a new team on Sunday, and it started with quarterback Kirk Cousins torching the Giants for 306 passing yards, two touchdowns and no interceptions on 22-for-27 passing.

 Diggs wasn’t a huge part of that day, posting only 44 yards and three catches on four targets.
 Instead, it was Adam Thielen’s 130 yards and two touchdowns that led the way, while Dalvin Cook dominated on the ground with 132 rushing yards along with 86 receiving yards.

-Diggs told Anderson he didn’t mind taking the smaller role as long as it meant the win.
+Diggs told Anderson he didn’t mind taking the smaller role as long as it meant the team won.
 We’ll see if that mood stays sunny next week against the Philadelphia Eagles.

 More from Yahoo Sports: